wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.3.02.15 =
+* Improved security on the Quarantine directory to fix the 500 error on some servers.

+= 1.2.12.31 =
+* Fixed count of Quarantined items.
+* Added htaccess security to the Uploads directory.

+= 1.2.12.30 =
+* Fixed progress bar bug in the last release.
+* Linked the Quarantined items to the File Examiner.

+= 1.2.12.29 =
+* Brought back the TimThumb and htaccess scan categories.
+* Added a scan category for  Backdoor Scripts.

+= 1.2.12.14 =
+* Fixed bugs in the last release.

 = 1.2.12.12 =
-* Consolodated the Definition Types and added a Whitelist catagory.
+* Consolidated the Definition Types and added a Whitelist category.
-* Completely redesigned the Definition Updates to handle icrimental updates.
+* Completely redesigned the Definition Updates to handle incremental updates.
 * Added "View Quarantine" to the menu.

 = 1.2.11.15 =